ckeditor/ckeditor4-docs/guides/skin_sdk/compatibility_with_ckeditor_4_5/README.md

 3. Adjust the added styles to make the modifications match your skin's styles.

-To test it open in your browser the `samples/index.html` file, then open some dialog (e.g. the Link dialog) and execute the following code in the console:
+To test it, open the `samples/index.html` file in your browser, then open some dialog (e.g. the Link dialog) and execute the following code in the console:

 	CKEDITOR.dialog.getCurrent().setState( CKEDITOR.DIALOG_STATE_BUSY );